 Required IT skills

-Basic computer skills and familiarity with UC's online learning systems.
+Basic computer navigation skills and familiarity with UC's online learning systems.

 Work placement, internships or practicums